Spinal Cord Injury: An analysis of Symptoms, Causes, and Treatments

 - Rehabilitation Psychologist

-These people will help you in the early stages of the spinal injury.
+These people will help you in the early stages of spinal injury.
 They inform individuals of ways to prevent further complications from the spinal cord injury and help to inform the individual of ways of rebuilding their lives again.
-Spinal cord injury can change the lives of those who have been injured, not only physically but mentally.
-For many who suffer from a spinal cord injury, they might be given a therapist.
+This kind of injury can change the lives of those who have been injured, not only physically but mentally.
+For many who suffer from an injury to the spinal cord, they might be given a therapist.
 A therapist is often great choices in overcoming the depression that follows after receiving a spinal cord injury.

-During this process as well you will learn new skills, pertaining to technology and you will be encouraged to learn new skills along with maintaining our old hobbies.
+During this process as well you will learn new skills, about technology, and you will be encouraged to learn new skills along with maintaining our old hobbies.

-There is a specific kind of medicine that helps to alleviate the pain that is associated with spinal cord injury.
-However, it is important to know that the alleviation of pain is minimal.
-It is only given to ease the pain for a temporary amount of time.
-This is by no means a cure to heal spinal cord injury.
+There is a specific kind of medicine that helps to alleviate the pain that is associated with this kind of injury.
+However, it is essential to know that the alleviation of pain is minimal.
+It is only given to ease the pain for a short amount of time.
+It is by no means a cure to heal this kind of injury.

-Another important fact to know is that this medicine is given within the first 8 hours of receiving the injury.
-The medicine that most people who suffer from a spinal cord injury is prescribed is called methylprednisolone.
-This is one of the treatment options that are there but they offer very little comfort.
-The reason being that methylprednisolone is a is a corticosteroid hormone used to treat a variety of issues – not solely for the spinal cord.
+Another essential fact to know is that this medicine is given within the first 8 hours of receiving the injury.
+The medicine that most people who suffer from injury to the spinal cord is prescribed is called methylprednisolone.
+It is one of the treatment options that are there, but they offer little comfort.
+The reason being that methylprednisolone is a corticosteroid hormone used to treat a variety of issues – not solely for the spinal cord.

-Doctors prescribe methylprednisolone to treat arthritis, allergey reactions of the severe type, cancer, and diseases that impact internal organs.
-The drug helps these aforementioned issues by reducing swelling and pain.
-However, in order to accomplish this, methylprednisolone reduced the body’s immune reactions.
+Doctors prescribe methylprednisolone to treat arthritis, allergy reactions of the severe type, cancer, and diseases that impact internal organs.
+The drug helps these issues, as mentioned above, by reducing swelling and pain.
+However, to accomplish this, methylprednisolone reduced the body’s immune reactions.
 So someone taking the drug could be susceptible to infections and must stay away from other people who might be sick.

-Researchers have looked at how well high doses of methylprednisolone might work for someone with a spinal cord injury.
-One report found that data is inconclusive if the drug (administered with a high dose) can help treat a spinal cord victim – even if it is taken within eight hours of the initial moment of trauma.
+Researchers have looked at how well high doses of methylprednisolone might work for someone with an injury to the spinal cord.
+One report found that data is inconclusive if the drug (administered with a high dose) can help treat a spinal cord victim – even if it is taken within eight hours of the first moment of trauma.

 There is another experimental drug that some are looking to assist with helping spinal cord victims.
-The compound of the compound, 4-aminopyridine-3-methyl hydroxide has shown some limited success (still a long shot, but nonetheless encouraging) by inhibiting the short circuiting of spinal cord fibers that were severely injured.
+The compound of the compound, 4-aminopyridine-3-methyl hydroxide has shown some limited success (still a long shot, but encouraging) by inhibiting the short-circuiting of spinal cord fibers that were severely injured.

 Braces and Medical Equipment

-Braces are another option that is out there to help individuals who suffer from spinal cord injury.
+Braces are another option that is out there to help individuals who suffer from injury to the spinal cord.
 The neck brace is meant to help stabilize the neck and the spine.

 The hard brace is used following a more significant injury.
-This is worn 24 hours a day and is meant to provide the most stability for something like a fracture of a vertebrae.
+It is worn 24 hours a day and is meant to provide the most stability for something like a fracture of vertebrae.

 soft brace hard brace